-Do you need to apply through a TAFE NSW registered Agent?
+Do you need to apply through a TAFE NSW Education Agent?

 All other offshore applicants can apply directly to study at TAFE NSW.

-Note: TAFE NSW may require students from some high risk countries to submit an application through a TAFE NSW representative.
+Note: TAFE NSW may require students from some high risk countries to submit an application through a TAFE NSW Education Agent.

 Onshore applicants: If you are currently holding a Student Visa (subclass 500) and are in Australia then you can apply directly to study at TAFE NSW.

-If you hold any other Visa and are in Australia then you must complete and submit your TAFE NSW application through a TAFE NSW representative.
+If you hold any other Visa and are in Australia then you must complete and submit your TAFE NSW application through a TAFE NSW Education Agent.

-Note: All applicants applying for a TAFE NSW to University pathway must apply through a representative who is registered with both TAFE NSW and that University.
+Note: All applicants applying for a TAFE NSW to University pathway must apply through a TAFE NSW Education Agent who is registered with both TAFE NSW and that University.
 You can find a University representative on their website.

 |Check the evidence required by DHA to obtain a Student Visa|